 Emergency root canal: Repairing damaged teeth by treating infection in the pulp – the soft tissue in the center of the tooth made up of nerves and blood vessels.

 For more information on root canals, please refer to the blog “Rrrroot Canals.”

-Based in Brampton, Ontario, Brampton Dentist Dr. Robert Axelrad has been practicing gentle and pain-free dentistry for over two decades.
-During this time, he has helped to improve the dental health of countless satisfied patients in Peel Region, Brampton and beyond!
-Feel free to call us today at (905) 791-3867 for any dental health question you may have, as we are always happy to hear from you.
+Dr. Robert Axelrad has been practicing dentistry for over three decades.
+And he continues to help and improve the dental health of countless satisfied patients in Peel Region and beyond!
+Please feel free to call us today at (905) 791-3867.
+We are here to help.